-A mass rezoning of much of Bentonville, along with an entirely new development code, could be approved by the City Council on Tuesday, April 14.
+A mass rezoning of much of Bentonville, along with an entirely new development code, was approved by the City Council on Tuesday, April 14.

 New Zoning Districts